 In Middle Eastern nations, it is generally expected that children live with their parents until they get married.

 Same thing in the Mediterranean countries, Eastern Europe (see Poland above) and SE Asia.
+In some of the Mediterranean countries, there are also expensive property prices on top (Italy and Spain, to name two examples).

 Living with parents, and the concept of the joint family, is very common in India and the rest of South Asia.
 When some younger individuals live away from their parents, it often happens amongst villagers who travel to larger towns and cities to earn a living.
 Sometimes, people from richer families live away from their parents, but the trope bounces back when they own houses within the same area or even building.